hirrolot/metalang99/README.md

 M_eval(123)
 ```

-With `-ftrack-macro-expansion=0 (GCC)`, there are no chances that compile-time errors will be longer than usual (but they can be still quite obscured).
-The common practise of fixing errors is to incrementally test your functionality in order to localise the problem.
+With `-ftrack-macro-expansion=0 (GCC)`, there are no chances that compile-time errors will be longer than usual, however, they can be still quite obscured -- in this case, try to incrementally test your functionality in order to localise the problem.
 See the chapter [_Testing, debugging, and error reporting_](https://hirrolot.gitbook.io/metalang99/testing-debugging-and-error-reporting).

 ### Q: Why not just use third-party code generators?